 Viscero-Somatic Reflexes (VSR)

-Another way massage therapy enhances vasodilation is via VSR.
-These reflexes are the foundation for the application of medical massage in cases of inner organ disorders.
-These reflexes link somatic structure (skin, fascia, skeletal muscle, and periosteum) with corresponding inner organs.
-VSR are possible because somatic structure and inner organs share innervation provided by the same segment of the spinal cord.
-For example, the same segments of the spinal cord are responsible for the innervation of the lungs, skin and fascia in the middle back, trapezius muscle and periosteum of the scapula.
-Thus, health practitioners may expect that the patients with chronic pulmonary abnormalities (e.g., emphysema) will exhibit pathological changes in the form of reflex zones in these areas of the body.
-Function and existence of reflex zones in the soft tissue are driving forces which contribute to the further progress of pulmonary abnormalities.
+For example, the same segments of the spinal cord are responsible for the innervation of the lungs, skin, and fascia in the posterior neck and middle back, trapezius muscle, and periosteum of the scapula.
+Thus, health practitioners may expect that patients with chronic pulmonary abnormalities (e.g., emphysema) will exhibit pathological changes, such as reflex zones, in these areas of the body.
+The presence of reflex zones in soft tissue is one of the driving forces behind the progression of pulmonary abnormalities.

 Practical Tip 6

-If the therapist practices medical massage, the diagnosis of visceral abnormalities allows him or her to participate in the treatment of the disease using medical protocols.
-Having witnessed the results of medical massage therapy for patients with chronic visceral disorders, the author believes that clinically effective application of MEDICAL MASSAGE PROTOCOLs in cases of chronic visceral disorders is the highest level of the massage therapist’s expertise.
+Having witnessed the results of medical massage therapy for patients with chronic visceral disorders in our clinic, we believe that clinically effective application of MEDICAL MASSAGE PROTOCOLs in cases of chronic visceral disorders is the highest level of the massage therapist’s expertise.
 Of course, this is the author’s personal opinion.

 Beal M.C.
 Viscerosomatic reflexes: a review.
 JAOA, 85(12):53-58, 1985